SergeyBiryukov/cases-workflow-labels/readme.txt

 * Added "Remove from Inbox" button

 = 0.3.1 =
-* Added basic functionality to label management box
+* Added basic functionality to label box

 = 0.3 =
-* Added label management box and label list
+* Added label box and label list

 = 0.2 =
 * Added ability to automatically assign labels to new cases